 Senator Joan Huffman started her career as a public servant in 1981.
 Upon earning her undergraduate degree from Louisiana State University, she became a secretary for the Harris County District Attorney’s office.
-It was there that she became inspired by the work of prosecutors and decided to attend law school.
-She took night classes at South Texas College of Law while working full time.
+It was there that she became inspired by the work of prosecutors and began to take night classes at South Texas College of Law while working full time.

-Upon earning her law degree, Joan was hired as a prosecutor and advanced from misdemeanor court to Chief Felony Prosecutor, Special Crimes Gang Prosecutor, and Legal Counsel to the Organized Crime Narcotics Task Force.
+Upon earning her law degree, Senator Huffman was hired as a prosecutor and advanced from misdemeanor court to Chief Felony Prosecutor, Special Crimes Gang Prosecutor, and Legal Counsel to the Organized Crime Narcotics Task Force.
 She served as lead prosecutor in over 100 jury trials, including murders, sexual assaults, aggravated robberies, and sexual assaults of children.
-Huffman earned a reputation as a fair and tough enforcer of the law both as a prosecutor and a twice elected Judge to the 183rd Criminal District Court.
+She later was twice elected as Judge of the 183rd Criminal District Court in Harris County.

-Senator Huffman’s common sense approach to solving issues has allowed for her to build strong relationships with members of both parties, which enables her to represent the needs of her district and her constituents efficiently and effectively.
+Additionally, Senator Huffman serves as the Vice Chair of the Senate Committee on Criminal Justice and is a senior member of the Senate Committee on Finance and the Legislative Budget Board.
+Senator Huffman’s common-sense approach to solving issues has allowed for her to build strong relationships with members of both parties, which enables her to represent the needs of her district and her constituents efficiently and effectively.
 Her leadership has been acknowledged by numerous advocacy groups.
-She was named a “Champion for Free Enterprise” by the Texas Association of Business, a “Taxpayer Champion” by Texans for Fiscal Responsibility and a “Big Voice for Little Texans” by Court Appointed Special Advocates for her work to protect children.
-She was also named a “Patient Care Champion” by the Harris County Medical Society, earned the TEXPAC “Patient Protection Award” from the Texas Medical Association, both for back-to-back legislative sessions, and is the only repeat recipient of the Texas District and County Attorneys Association’s “Law and Order Award” since its inception, for her efforts to improve victims’ protections and the criminal justice system.
+She was named as the “2017 Hero for Texas Children” by the National Center for Missing and Exploited Children and a “Big Voice for Little Texans” by the Court Appointed Special Advocates for her work to protect children.
+She is the only three-time recipient of the Texas District and County Attorneys Association’s “Law and Order Award” since its inception for her efforts to improve victims’ protections and the criminal justice system.
+She is widely recognized as the Senate’s leader in the fight against human trafficking and was named a “2018 Houston Hero” by Crime Stoppers of Houston in recognition of her dedication to public safety.

 Senator Joan Huffman, SD-17